-- Do not use Previous Page or Next Page in the online application.
-You will lose your work!
-At the bottom of the far left column is the SAVE icon.
+- In the online application, do not use "Previous Page" or "Next Page."
+You will lose your work.
+Instead, at the bottom of the far left column is the SAVE icon.
 Saving your work on that page will automatically advance you to the next page.
-You are able to return to make edits before your final submittal.
+You will be able to edit pages before you submit your application.

 - Proposed programs must align with the Texas Essential Knowledge and Skills (TEKS) for the grade level(s) affected.
 If you are struggling to accomplish this, the reviewers will struggle to fund it.